output/jquery.AnimateCSS/README.md

 	$('.element').animateCSS('fadeInLeft', {duration:300, delay:0, easing:"linear" autoHide:false, swarm: { time:100, random:false, kind:'duration'}, autoHide:false });

-##Resources and Helpers
+##Options

+#duration (Number, default = 500)
+Duration of the animation

+#delay (Number, default = 0)
+Delay of the animation

+#easing(String, default = "cubic-bezier(0.785, 0.135, 0.150, 0.860)")
+CSS easing that should be applied to the animated object.
 You can use the great [ceaser](http://matthewlein.com/ceaser/) to create easings that you can use for the easing option.

+#eachElement (Object, default = { addDuration:0, addDelay:0, randomizeDuration:0, randomizeDelay:0 })
+Add duration and delay to each element in order to create swarm like animations.

+#autoHide(Boolean, default = false)
+Hide the element after the animation.

+#onComplete(Function)
+Callback function that gets executed when the animation is completed